csula/cs590-fall-2015/Syllabus.md

   - Event-driven
   - Microkernel
   - Microservice
-- Analysis of existing software and corresponding architecture style/pattern
+- Analysis of existing software and corresponding architecture styles and patterns

 ## Grading Allocation